MacilPrime/ponychan/README.md

+This is the code that ran Ponychan, at least to the point I stepped down.

+It's based off of Tinyboard.
+I used to merge in changes from Tinyboard, but I stopped and fully forked when Tinyboard development slowed down, and when the site-specific content was becoming hard to keep fully separated in the codebase.

+Originally this codebase ran a site called MLPchan.
+That site eventually merged with the pre-existing Ponychan site, and then this codebase was used for the merged Ponychan site.

 Ponychan's code is split into several different interdependent modules.

 * core is based on Tinyboard, contains PHP code, and is placed in the